dennykane/linuxontheweb.github.io/README.md

 ## FYI

-Since I am only one person, and I mainly like working with Chromebooks [1], this project is currently only very useful for Chromium-based browsers.
+Since I'm only one person, and I mainly like working with Chromebooks [1], this project is currently only very useful for Chromium-based browsers.

 My next priority is to make this project also work well with Firefox browsers in